-2001 Interview: LeBron James at 16 Years Old Sounds A Lot Like James at 30
+2001 Interview: LeBron James at 16 Sounds A Lot Like James at 30

-I still remember back in 2001, raving about the Akron phenom to co-workers who thought it was ridiculous to be gushing over a 16-year old kid, but the very different from now online hoop world knew he was the next big thing.
-People were selling (and I was buying) VHS tapes from LeBron’s sophomore season, short quicktime video clips of James were being uploaded to message boards and ftp sites, I was considering registering lebronjames.com (which was available) and stories from camps like the Adidas ABCD one were circulating.
+I still remember back in 2001, raving about the Akron phenom to co-workers who thought it was ridiculous to be gushing over a 16-year-old kid.
+But the very different from now online hoop world knew he was the next big thing.
+People were selling (and I was buying) VHS tapes from LeBron’s sophomore season; short Quicktime video clips of James were being uploaded to FTP sites; I was considering registering lebronjames.com (which was available) and stories from camps like the Adidas ABCD one were circulating message boards.

 So the 2001 throwback interview might shock some people who are surprised at LeBron’s mindset at 16 but for those who remember him back then and watched him grow from a man-child to one of the greatest players of all-time, the only surprise is some people still doubt him.